danbev/learning-cpp/README.md

     TEST(Context, test) {
     }

-Add the test as an include in main.cc the compile using:
+Add the test as an include in main.cc, and then compile using:

     $ clang++ -I`pwd`/../deps/googletest/googletest/include -pthread main.cc ../lib/gtest/libgtest.a -o context_test